 In its February meeting, the ACIP once again recommended LAIV (the nasal spray vaccine known as FluMist) for healthy, non-pregnant people 2 through 49 years old during the 2018-19 season.
 This recommendation was made after ACIP reviewed effectiveness data presented by the manufacturers of FluMist.

 Thimerosal is used as a preservative in all multi-dose vial presentations of influenza vaccine.
 A 0.5 mL dose drawn from a multi-dose vial contains up to 25 µg thimerosal, depending on manufacturer.
-All single-dose flu vaccine presentations-prefilled syringe, single-dose vial, prefilled microinjection system, and prefilled intranasal sprayer-are thimerosal free.
+Single-dose flu vaccine presentations-prefilled syringe, single-dose vial, and single-use nasal spray-are thimerosal free.